Code-Institute-Submissions/CitiesInCountries/README.md

 ## Solution
 ### Features

-The website enables clients (corporate and individuals) and collaborators to view and book training and coaching opportunities to suit their training and development needs.
+The website enables Users, Collaborators and Employers the ability to view European city and country statistics in an informative and interactive way, all accessible via the single "Dashboard".
+"Navigation-less".

-The website provides the owner with a global on-line presence, and an ability to position and prove the value of the training and development services provided.
+The website provides the owner with a global on-line presence, and an ability to position and prove the value of the Front-End design and development skills acquired as a student at the Code Institute.

-The website provides multiple communication channels, enabling both direct and indirect communication between clients, collaborators, and owner.
+The website displays data from a multitude of disparate sources, a noSQL Database (Firebase Firestore), and multiple API's (Google Maps, OpenWeather, D3, EmailJS, REST Countries), a static internal array, and links them to each European capital city.

+This website uses a Dashboard Information Architecture.
+Everything is accessible from the one page in the form of "pop-ups" (InfoWindows, JS and CSS Modals).
+No navigation within the website is required.
+All external links in the Fixed Footer CSS Modals ("pop-ups") open up in new tabs.

 This is a layered website making use of 3 dimensions (x, y, z).
-The background image or colour in the Safari browser is at the bottom (`z-index: -1`).
-The fixed footer is on top of the background and scrollable text.
-The hamburger-menu and menu items are on top of the background and fixed footer (`z-index: 1` and `z-index: 2`).
-The course detail modal is on top of everything, closest to the user (`z-index: 4`).
+The background colour is a linear gradient, the same linear gradient is used throughout the website to enhance the common look-and-feel.
+The Google Map is at the bottom (`z-index: 1`).
+The Fixed Footer is visually "on top" of the Google Map though with the same z-index (`z-index: 1`).
+The backdrop (grey transparent background that toggles when either a JS or a CSS Modal is activated) is on top of the Google Map and Fixed Footer (`z-index: 2`), and stops any clicking on elements "behind" the backdrop.
+The CSS Modals are on top of the backdrop. (`z-index: 4`), and the JS Modals are on top of everything else (`z-index: 100`).

 [User Walkthrough Video - an Overview](https://youtu.be/YxqJtqwyjEs)